CSI-Rockets-Eletronics/avionics-software-2025-2026/README.md

 Now, copy it to the remote: `ssh-copy-id -i ~/.ssh/id_ed25519.pub csiwiki`

 Next, idf.py must be activated.
 Typically, you should be able to just run `source activate`.
 If the envrionment remains the same, you need to run `source ~/.espressif/python_env/idf5.1_py3.9_env/bin/activate` instead.
+Finally, run `./deploy_ota.sh `.